Filenames and Alternative Text – Optimizing Your Images for Search

 So what does an image look like to one of these crawlers?
 To get an idea, head over to Seo-Browser, input your website URL, click on “I’m not a robot”, and hit “simple”.
-You’ll get a very basic view of your site, and if you look closely you’ll see that your images are replaced by their filenames; that’s what your website looks like to a search engine bot.
+You’ll see your site the way a search engine bot sees it, and if you look closely you’ll notice that your images are replaced by their filenames; that’s what your website looks like to a search engine bot.

 The Importance of Image Optimization

 These search engine bots are impressive, but they need to rely on several sources of information to make decisions about your website.
 I won’t break it all down on this post, but naturally one of these sources of information are the words you use (the content) and the type of websites that link to you.
 However, for the purposes of this blog post, I’ll just be focusing on the non-visual information you can provide through images.

 So what non-visual information can these bots glean from your images?
 The filenames and the alternative text.

 Are you planning on uploading some images to your website?
 Before you do, find these images and take a look at their filenames.
 Your camera tends to name them with the date of when the image was taken (if you’re lucky), but do you think this provides search engines with much information?